-Merger Control Comparative Guide - - China
+Merger Control Comparative Guide

 - Extraterritorial reach: Chinese authorities have expanded their extraterritorial reach, meaning that they scrutinise not only domestic transactions but also deals involving foreign companies with significant activities or assets in China.
 This approach aligns with the global trend of increased extraterritorial enforcement of antitrust laws.

-- Tech and data-related scrutiny: Given China's growing importance in the technology sector, mergers and acquisitions involving tech companies, especially those handling large amounts of data, have faced heightened scrutiny.
+- Tech and data-related scrutiny: Given China's growing importance in the technology sector, mergers and acquisitions involving tech companies – especially those that handle large amounts of data – have faced heightened scrutiny.
 SAMR has been concerned about the potential impact on data privacy and competition.

 - Penalties and conditions: SAMR has been active in imposing penalties for non-compliance with merger control regulations.
 It has also been attaching conditions to approvals, such as requiring divestitures or behavioural remedies to address competition concerns.